 Make it visual

-For more on search optimization and analytics, see AllyMatter’s Knowledge Base Analytics: Data That Drives Results.
+For more on search optimization and analytics, see AllyMatter’s Knowledge Base Analytics.

 The tools that make it work (start simple, scale smart)

-You can start in Google Docs/Notion if you enforce structure, but you’ll quickly hit limits.
+You can start in Google Docs or Notion if you enforce structure, but you’ll hit limits fast.

-You can begin in tools you already have, if you enforce templates, naming, “last updated,” and a review cycle.
-But growth exposes gaps: multiple “finals,” no approver lineage, no acknowledgment tracking, no audit-ready exports.
+You can begin in tools you already have if you enforce templates, naming, “last updated,” and a review cycle.
+Growth exposes the gaps: multiple “finals,” no approver lineage, no acknowledgment tracking, no audit-ready exports.

 A purpose-built platform like AllyMatter handles all of this in one system:

-- Version control with diffs/restore points (who changed what, when, why)
+- Version control with diffs and restore points (who changed what, when, why)

 - Acknowledgments that prove who read what, with reminders and CSV/PDF export

-- Targeting so the right people (e.g., CA non-exempt) get the right policy
+- Targeting so the right people (CA non-exempt, for example) get the right policy

 - Analytics (top searches, zero-results, content due for review)

 The deflection and onboarding benefits compound quickly.
-See How Knowledge Bases Can Help Deflect Tickets and How AllyMatter Helps You Dramatically Reduce Employee Onboarding Time.
+See How Knowledge Bases Can Help Deflect Tickets and Cut Onboarding Time With AllyMatter.

 The 14-day HR migration plan